 - In the Software Authorization Wizard, on the Authorization Options page, click I have received an authorization file and am now ready to finish the authorizaton process.

 - Click Browse.
 Browse to the location of the license file and click the file to select it.
 Click Open.

 The license file appears in the text box on the Authorization Options page.

 - On the Authorization Method page, choose the authorization method you want to use and click Next.

 The default method is to authorize with Esri using the internet.
-If an internet connection is not available, see Create and use authorization files.
+If an internet connection is not available, see Authorization files.